Home > Chez Nono Review

 Chez Nono – What’s Nearby?

-As well as the pricey restaurant and bar at the InterContinental on the other side of the laneway, several eateries are within walking distance.
+As well as the classy restaurant and bar at the InterContinental on the other side of the lane, several eateries are within walking distance.

-- The Lucky House (40 67 68 08) – about 150m away, at the top of the laneway to Chez Nono.
+- The Lucky House (40 67 68 08) – About 150m away, at the top of the laneway to Chez Nono.
 Poolside and bistro-style, with wood-fired pizzas and a children’s menu.
-2-minute walk.

-- Restaurant Matira Beach (87 79 47 04) – classy and costly for French cuisine with Polynesian and Japanese influences.
+- Restaurant Matira Beach (87 79 47 04) – Classy and costly for French cuisine with Polynesian and Japanese influences.
 Family-friendly and beach access.
 Reservations recommended and free transfers.
 500m to the northwest.
-7-minute walk.

-- Snack Matira (40 67 77 32) – heavenly beachfront position about 900m to the northwest.
+- Snack Matira (40 67 77 32) – Heavenly beachfront position about 900m to the northwest.
 Unassuming meals with plastic tables.
-12-minute walk.

-- Market or Grocery: 1 small shop selling basic supplies is opposite The Lucky House.
+- A small shop selling basic supplies is opposite The Lucky House.